Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-With gratitude to all who work to preserve and protect our forests and ensure the safety of visitors to our parks and forests ...
+With gratitude and admiration to all who are working to preserve and protect our forests and ensure the safety of visitors to our parks and forests ...
 Forest Rangers are the guardians of the wilderness and often work long hours in extreme conditions, tending to plant and animal management and conservation, resource protection, search and rescue, and of course, fire prevention, management and suppression.
 Designed for Leonard 'Shep' Shepherd, Ceres (Stanislaus County), California, a Battalion Chief of the California Department of Forestry, this tartan is imbued with the rich colors of California's forests.
 One of California's many natural wonders is its beautiful forests of giant sequoias.
 Some of the largest surviving giant sequoia groves can be found in Sequoia and Kings Canyon National Parks, Giant Sequoia National Monument, Calaveras Big Trees State Park and Yosemite National Park.
 Sequoiadendron giganteum is the world's most massive tree and can live to be over 3000 years old!
 With incredibly thick bark, giant sequoias not only can survive forest fires, they require them.
 When a sequoia grove catches fire, the heat opens up cones on the forest floor and releases the seeds inside.
-The blaze eats up any brush or deadwood that’s accumulated on the ground while leaving behind nutrient-rich ash in which the saplings can flourish.
-Forest rangers only became aware of the renewing benefits of fire a few decades ago.
-Today rangers will intentionally set controlled burns to simulate the natural process.🌲
+The blaze eats up any brush or deadwood that’s accumulated on the ground while leaving behind nutrient-rich ash in which the saplings can flourish. 🌲

 World Ranger Day celebrates the sacrifice and important work done by Rangers all over the world.